The country that made smoking sexy is breaking up with cigarettes

 Indeed, Jeanne Moreau’s gravelly, nicotine-scraped voice transformed tobacco into poetry itself, immortalized in classics such as François Truffaut’s “Jules et Jim.”
 Smoking acquired an existential glamour that made quitting unimaginable for generations of French smokers.

 France’s new law mirrors broader European trends.
-Britain, Spain and Sweden have all implemented significant smoking bans in public spaces.
-Sweden outlawed smoking in outdoor restaurant terraces, bus stops and schoolyards back in 2019.
-Spain extended its bans to café terraces, spaces still exempt in France—at least for now.
+Countries like Britain and Sweden have already tightened smoking regulations in public spaces.
+Sweden banned smoking on outdoor restaurant terraces, at bus stops and near schoolyards in 2019.
+Spain, meanwhile, is extending its smoking ban to café and restaurant terraces—spaces that remain exempt in France, at least for now.

 In the Paris park Place des Vosges, literature student Thomas Bouchard clutched an electronic cigarette that is still exempt from the new ban and shrugged.